rahulshankariyer/rahulshankariyer.github.io/README.md

 <a href = "https://divvy-tripdata.s3.amazonaws.com/index.html"> Click this link to view the Original Bike Trip Data </a>

-<a href = "https://drive.google.com/file/d/1nU_bM-caC3UJQJ0FI6h_RYPnpUNfuIcz/view"> Using SQL, the average ride length was calculated based on rider type - member or casual - as well as day of the week.
+Using SQL, the average ride length was calculated based on rider type - member or casual - as well as day of the week.
 The graphs were generated using R Programming and Tableau.
-Click on this link to view the SQL generated data </a>
+Please click on the below link to view the SQL generated data

+<a href = "https://drive.google.com/file/d/1nU_bM-caC3UJQJ0FI6h_RYPnpUNfuIcz/view"> Casual Rider vs Member Rider based on Day of the Week </a>

 <a href = "https://drive.google.com/file/d/1Nxg6R--J64a8djh3K7B0Xgz8UpJEMIUJ/view"> Monthly Stats of both member and casual riders were generated using SQL and stored in an excel sheet.
 Refer to them in this link </a>